top of page

 s-l1600.webp

-Scholastic's 'Dynamite' magazine again offered small uncut strips of Topps cards to its readers in their April issue.
+Up your nose with a rubber hose!
+Scholastic's 'Dynamite' magazine again offered small uncut strips of Topps cards to its readers in a spring issue.

 bottom of page